status-im/nimbus-eth2/docs/the_nimbus_book/src/execution-client.md

 ## Launch the client

 In order for the execution client to operate, you need to connect a consensus node.
-This can be the [Nimbus beacon node](./quick-start.md), a [supported consensus client](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients) or a [light client](./el-light-client.md).
+This can be the [Nimbus beacon node](./quick-start.md), a [supported consensus client](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients) or a [consensus light client](./consensus-light-client.md).

 The consensus node connects to the execution client via the Engine API which is enabled using `--engine-api` and by default runs on port `8551`.